The 7 Most Important Ranking Factors

-- Deeper Linking: Linking to relevant pages within your content (pages per session example) can keep users engaged.
+- Deeper Linking: Linking to relevant pages within your content can keep users engaged.

-- More Relevant Pages: Develop supportive pages that can add value.
-For example, relevant product pages like guides, manuals, reviews, and case studies.
+- More Relevant Pages: Develop supportive pages that can add value, like relevant product pages such as guides, manuals, reviews and case studies.

 - Use Side Bars: Side bars are widgets you can employ that link to popular pages within your website.

 - Engage Users Visually: Videos are a great way to improve user engagement.
-For instance, you can combine your content with a video on the same topic.
+For instance, you can embed a video into your blog post on the same topic.

 - Examine High Bounce Rate Pages: Identify pages with a high bounce rate and tweak them.

 3) Website Speed

 Website speed is another ranking factor that continues to be significant.
 This update rolled out in July of 2018 and was named the Speed Update.